ananichoumchoum/Vuln/README.md

     npm install -g snyk

 ## Usage
+To scan a Python project for security issues using all tools, run:
+    python -m vuln.main --scan-path ../path/to/your/file

-To scan a Python project for security issues using Bandit, run:
+To scan a Python project for security issues using specific tools like Bandit, run:

-    python -m vuln.main --scan-path /path/to/your/project
+    python -m main --scan-path ../path/to/your/file --tools bandit

 ### Sample Output
     Tool: Bandit